by Randy Fairfield, 11/8/16

 When do you feel most successful?
 Please describe.

 I feel the most successful when I am able to support a teacher in becoming a more effective integrator of technology in the classroom.
 I realize it takes most teachers a significant amount of time and training, but helping a teacher get to the point where they reach the sweet center of the TPACK framework is incredibly rewarding for me.
-I believe—and research supports this idea—that quality professional development for teachers can have some of the greatest impact on student learning.
+I believe—and research supports this idea—that quality professional development for teachers can ulimately have a great impact on student learning.

 I also feel successful when I know I have left someone with the spark and the initial oomph they need to get going with integrating technology into their classroom.
 I love it when trainees leave a session I’ve led with a look of inspiration and wonder because I know that means they are going to follow through and start doing some amazing things.
 I know because I’ve seen it!